Research Grants for Doctoral Candidates, Young Academics and Scientists

-- Print out three copies of your application once the system has sent it to you
+- Print out two copies of your application once the system has sent it to you

-- Submit all three copies to the DAAD in Sydney by the deadline
+- Submit both copies to the DAAD in Sydney by the deadline

 You will find detailed information and guidance on these steps in the online manual.